 What do employees want?
 While the answer varies by employee, our research and work reveals a collective “wish list” every boss should know.
 What follows are some of the most sought-after wishes and those that come up most often as unmet:

-- Empathize with them – Pause and imagine how they’re feeling.
+Pause and imagine how they’re feeling.
 Show you hear them, and validate their feelings.
-The payoff is an employee who knows you care; at the same time, you gather information that’s useful to motivate that employee
+The payoff is an employee who knows you care; at the same time, you gather information that’s useful to motivate that employee.

 So that’s my short list.